arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Modify server's logout function to remove its dependency on the online users list, preventing logout issues when the server is down.

-// Done today

 Change the conditional rendering on the log component to support single records.
 Create a boolean state to control when to display the log list in reverse order.
 Modify the button for hiding/showing notifications to instead display a button for reversing the log order when on the log screen.
 Update button icons to reflect the current log order and different sorting criteria.
 Adapt the log component to support inverting the order based on a boolean prop.

+// Done today

+Fix button to revert sort order showing the wrong icon.